nrjones8/blog/content/pages/about.md

 Author: Nick Jones
 Summary: Information about this blog

 Hello humans!
 I'm a Software Engineer interested in government, the criminal justice system, data visualization, and how to use data responsibly in decision-making and writing.
-In the past, I've worked on improving government services at [Nava](https://navapbc.com), and building tools to help local professionals grow their businesses at [Thumbtack](https://www.thumbtack.com).
+In the past, I've worked on improving government services at [Nava](https://navapbc.com), and built tools to help local professionals grow their businesses at [Thumbtack](https://www.thumbtack.com).

 ## Contacting me